User Roles: General Information

 Role Access Modification

-During ongoing maintenance of MYOB Advanced, you may have tasks to change users' access rights to some system objects.
+During ongoing maintenance of MYOB Acumatica, you may have tasks to change users' access rights to some system objects.
 To modify a role’s access you use either the Access Rights by Screen (SM201020) form or the Access Rights by Role (SM201025) form.

 You may take different approaches in configuring user access: assigning a single role to a user or assigning a combination of roles to a user.
 The chosen approach may affect how modification of a role will affect an individual user’s access.